jaenrig-ifx/micropython/docs/psoc6/intro.rst

                 mpy-psoc6.cmd quick-start

-These will download and run the :ref:`quick-start <psoc6_quick_start>` command of the mpy-psoc6 utility and take care of all the necessary installation steps.
+These commands will download and run the :ref:`quick-start <psoc6_quick_start>` command of the mpy-psoc6 utility and take care of all the necessary installation steps.

 If everything went fine, your PSoC6™ board is now running MicroPython and Arduino IDE for